opendistro/for-elasticsearch-docs/docs/im/api.md

 # IM API

-Use the index state management operations to programmatically work with policies and managed indices.
+Use the index management operations to programmatically work with policies and managed indices.

 ---